ch2isk4kos/api-and-microservice-projects/README.md

 # APIs and Microservices Portfolio [FCC]

-An application that displays a series of microservices using Node and Express as part of the Free Code Camp curriculumn.
+An application that displays a series of microservices using Node and Express as part of the Free Code Camp curriculumn.<br>

+Clone the repo and run `npm start` from your terminal inside of the root directory.<br>

 ## Projects: